aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

   <img src="/assets/images/2021-03-17/AreaFrontageSubplot4.svg" width='98%'>
 </section>

-<center>The code used to generate these graphs is available <a href="https://github.com/aimosjo/aimee.codes/blob/main/assets/code/featureEngineeringGraphs.py">on my github</a>.</center>
+<center>The code used to generate these graphs is available <a href="https://github.com/aimosjo/aimee.codes/blob/main/assets/code/2021-03-17/featureEngineeringGraphs.py">on my github</a>.</center>

-Important to notice - I limited the <code>LotArea <= 80000</code> since there is one outlier which skews all figures off to the right, at over 200000 square feet (200 when scaled, as seen here).
+Important to notice - I limited the `LotArea <= 80000` since there is one outlier which skews all figures off to the right, at over 200000 square feet (200 when scaled, as seen here).

-You can also see there is an issue with <code>CulDSac</code> properties - the linear model does not fit the data at all.
-Below, you can see this reflected in the correlations between <code>LotArea</code> and <code>LotFrontage</code> when grouped by <code>LotConfig</code>.
+You can also see there is an issue with `CulDSac` properties - the linear model does not fit the data at all.
+Below, you can see this reflected in the correlations between `LotArea` and `LotFrontage` when grouped by `LotConfig`.

 {% highlight python %}
 mask6 = merged_data[